btcpayserver/btcpayserver-doc/docs/README.md

 ### How is it different

 BTCPay Server is free, open-source, self-hostable software.
 BTCPay Server is not a company.
-To use BTCPay Server, you can register an account on the [official demo](https://mainnet.demo.btcpayserver.org/Account/Login), [deploy](./Deployment.md) your own instance, or use a [third-party host](./ThirdPartyHosting.md).
+To use BTCPay Server, [deploy](./Deployment.md) your own instance, or use a [third-party host](./ThirdPartyHosting.md).

+ To explore what BTCPay Server has to offer, head over to the [official demo](https://mainnet.demo.btcpayserver.org/Account/Login).

 While using BTCPay Server, there is no third-party between a merchant and a customer.
 The merchant is always in full control of their funds.
 There are no processing or subscription fees.
 BTCPay Server is free to use and completely open-source, so developers or security auditors can always inspect the quality of the code.